tianyic/only_train_once_personal_footprint/README.md

 ![zig_partition](https://user-images.githubusercontent.com/8930611/224582957-d3955a50-2abc-44b7-b134-1ba0075ca85f.gif)

 - **Dual Half-Space Project Gradient (DHSPG).** A structured sparsity optimization problem is formulated.
 DHSPG is then employed to find out each ZIGs are redundant, which ZIGs are important for the model prediction.
-DHSPG explores group sparsity more reliably and typically achieves higher genelizarion performance than other optimizers.
+DHSPG explores group sparsity more reliably and typically achieves higher generalization performance than other optimizers.
 ![dhspg](https://user-images.githubusercontent.com/8930611/224577550-3814f6c9-0eaf-4d1c-a978-2251b68c2a1a.png)